atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state-effects.md

 This make it handy to perform cleanup tasks when the component is removed from the page.

-Another common use case for `useEffects` is to perform an action whenever a state variable changes.
+Another common use case for `useEffect` is to perform an action whenever a state variable changes.
 The `useEffect` hook optionally takes an array of dependencies as its second argument.
 The effect function runs whenever the dependencies change, providing a way to synchronize the component's state with external systems.
 For example:

 ```tsx
 function FooBar() {